Propensity Patchwork Kriging for Scalable Inference on Heterogeneous Treatment Effects: Scalable Inference on HTE

-We choose the set of hyperparameters $(\gamma_\theta, \gamma_f, s_\epsilon)$ from the grid that maximizes \eqref{log_likelihood} for each subregion.
-It is important to note that this tuning phase is highly computationally efficient, as the optimization for each local region can be executed in parallel.
+Finally, we select the set of hyperparameters $(\gamma_\theta, \gamma_f, s_\epsilon)$ that maximizes the marginal log-likelihood for each subregion.
+This localized tuning phase is highly computationally efficient because the optimization for each region can be executed completely in parallel.
 Consequently, the total computational time is significantly lower than that required for a standard global GP model.
+In this paper, we set the search grids for both $\gamma_\theta$ and $\gamma_f$ to range from 0.1 to 5.0 with an increment of 0.2.